CollinErickson/mixopt/cran-comments.md

 I received an email from Brian Ripley on 8/27 that I needed to fix this package.
-One of my other packages, ContourFunctions, had been removed from CRAN, and this package was failing noSuggests.
+One of my other packages, ContourFunctions, had been removed from CRAN, also for failing noSuggests.
 I have resubmitted ContourFunctions.
 I fixed this package so that everything in Suggests was moved to Depends or is only used within requireNamespace.